On the elements of an innovation ecosystem that address SEKEM’s strategic development goals

 The form of a social organism is also constantly changing and transforming.
 Just a decade ago, it was unthinkable that SEKEM would actually run a university.
 Nevertheless, such a place of education, knowledge generation and research has always been present in SEKEM’s vision.
 The first emergent state of the university was the Heliopolis Academy, which conducted research about the problems and challenges of SEKEM, especially in agriculture and phyto-pharmaceutical products.
 Today, Heliopolis University for Sustainable Development has more than 1,700 students in currently five faculties.

 Who steered this process of SEKEM’s transformation?
-Were it the events that took place in Egypt and the world, which opened a window of opportunities for the long-lived dream of a university to finally become reality?
+Were the events that took place in Egypt and the world, what opened a window of opportunities for the long-lived dream of a university to finally become reality?
 It was certainly the feeling and creativity of Ibrahim Abouleish who knew at the right moment what to do and was not hampered by any barriers.
 Such a role can only be perceived by a person who is deeply connected to the impulse and root of the identity that brings forth the living.

 The role of the steward for SEKEM as a whole was clearly embodied by Ibrahim Abouleish himself, and increasingly by Helmy Abouleish, who is now taking over the role of the authentic community leader.
 The role of the “steward” may change depending on each strategic goal.
 We need to identify “stewards” who can really see the adventus future arriving for our vision 2057 elements in order to provide the grounding for an impulse from the future.
 Needless to say that this requires deep knowledge, respect and charisma for being able to give direction to others and to activate community.
 The steward brings the process of transformation to life and can mobilize the necessary resources, which is why he or she stands at the beginning of a social innovation process.